Where we came from

 The Trip!
 Project was born in 1995 out of a need for appropriate drug and sex information within the Toronto rave scene.
 The act of partying often meant using drugs, and for some, being promiscuous.
 These activities, on their own as well as together, had the potential to put people at risk for drug dependencies, sexually transmitted diseases, HIV and more.
 That’s where the Trip!
 Project came in.
 A recruitment process began with a community picnic, organized by Kim Stanford, at the time an HIV Educator working for Toronto Public Health.
 From there came the volunteers from within the community, who contributed their time, energy and creativity into making the Trip!
 Project a unique and innovative drug and sex education project.

-The idea of harm reduction was relatively new to the general public at this time in North America, although it had been widely practiced in Europe for some time and with great success.
+The idea of harm reduction was relatively new to the general public at this time in North America, although it had been widely practiced in Indigenous and First Nations communities and in nightlife settings in particular in Europe for some time and with great success.
 It was a concept that ravers were into as it was new and different, and it challenged social constructs and empowered individuals to make their own decisions around their lives and how to live them — with awareness.
-TRIP! blossomed into a huge community success.
+Trip! blossomed into a huge community success.
 In the following years, the North American rave scene would see several other rave-based harm reduction projects sprout up in communities across the continent.
 We can’t take credit for creating rave-based harm reduction — several European groups and one South African project had already been at it for some time.
 Much respect to them as they have pioneered a strong and influential movement that continues to this day.

 What we offer

-Trip! provides several services to the dance community and beyond.
+Trip! provides several services to Toronto’s dance communities and beyond.
 Most notably the project is known for its onsite outreach booths, a vendor-style setup staffed by 2-3 youth outreach workers and volunteers, which offers a display of safer drug use and safer sex information and supplies.
-We also run an arts-based mental health youth drop-in at 168 Bathurst St. on Wednesdays 4-6pm.
-It is here that partyers can find a place to chill out and talk, pick up earplugs, condoms and lube, utilize our needle exchange services, and talk to TRIPsters about sex, drugs and partying or get a referral to in-house counselli—ng, primrary care or case management services.
+We also host kandi jams and kit making where youth who use drugs (or youth who are connected to youth who use drugs) can chill, talk about harm reduction and when in-person at PQWCHC, can pick up condoms, lube, safer use kits of all kinds, get support around getting their drugs checked, use safer consumption services or get a referral to in-house counselling, medical care or case management services.

-All Trip! staff and volunteers are trained in basic counseling, crisis intervention, how to handle drug-related emergencies, and CPR.
-Therefore, Trip!’s presence adds first responders in the event of an emergency, which increases the safety of all in attendance at any given event.
-All of our onsite services are FREE to the community, and Trip! gratefully receives free admission to events by event organizers.
+All Trip! staff and volunteers are trained in harm reduction, anti-racist and anti-oppression based basic support, crisis intervention, how to handle drug-related emergencies, and CPR.
+Therefore, Trip!’s presence adds first responders in the event of an emergency as well as a more comfortable space to get peer support in situations where a friendly ear is all that is needed if something comes up for someone while partying, which increases the safety & comfort of all in attendance at any given event.
+All of our onsite services are FREE to underground communities, and Trip! gratefully receives free admission to events by event organizers.
+Trip! also is happy to connect for outreach at larger, more mainstream nightlife events or venues, though there may be some costs associated with that in order for Trip! to focus primarily on reaching populations of more diverse youth in need of harm reduction support.
 The Trip!
-Project provides general information and referrals to community members outside of the party environment.
+Project provides general information, referrals & support to community members outside of the party environment.